Constellation-Labs/documentation-hub/sdk/guides/setup-a-metagraph/01-overview.md

 :::

 - You will need at least 3 **`p12`** files.
 You can check  [here](/sdk/guides/generating-p12-files) **how to generate p12 files**
-- For the tests, ensure that the ID of all your **`p12`** files is on the Integration net seedlist otherwise your setup won't work.
-You can check the seedlist [here](https://constellationlabs-dag.s3.us-west-1.amazonaws.com/integrationnet-seedlist) or you can apply for a Integration net spot.
+- For the tests, ensure that the ID of all your **`p12`** files is on the IntegrationNet seedlist otherwise your setup won't work.
+You can check the seedlist [here](https://constellationlabs-dag.s3.us-west-1.amazonaws.com/integrationnet-seedlist) or you can apply for a IntegrationNet spot.

 ## Guide